 This is the part that makes the resentment so difficult to resolve.
 Because there's no villain.
 There's no deliberate neglect to point to.
 There's only a mismatch — a long, quiet, devastating mismatch between what was given and what was craved.

-I think about the people who end up with no close friends despite being genuinely good people, and I wonder how many of them spent years accepting the wrong kind of appreciation without ever learning to ask for the right one.
-I think about the regrets people carry into their later decades, and how many of those regrets aren't about what they failed to do but about what they failed to demand — not loudly, not selfishly, but clearly.
+I think about people who end up feeling isolated despite being surrounded by colleagues and contacts, and I wonder how many of them spent years accepting the wrong kind of appreciation without ever learning to ask for the right one.
+I think about the regrets that accumulate by mid-career — and how many of those regrets aren't about what we failed to do but about what we failed to demand.
+Not loudly, not selfishly, but clearly.
 The simple, terrifying act of saying: this is what being loved looks like to me, and I need you to try.

 The Cost of Never Asking